Print Campaign

 Presenting ideas to a client who understands very little English can be a challenge.
 But we all ended up speaking the international language of good advertising (corny, right?) and did some nice work.

-A subsidiary of Sears, NTB had a voice with an edge.
+A subsidiary of Sears, this tire company wanted to stand out.
+What better than a unique design and a voice with an edge.

 A simple tv spot for a simply great little pan.